qmates-tech/stairway-to-qmate/README.md

     * what puzzled you most?
   6. Read Miško Hevery's guide on ["Writing Testable Code"](http://misko.hevery.com/code-reviewers-guide/)
 * Watch [Lets Play on TDD](http://www.jamesshore.com/Blog/Lets-Play) by James Shore
-* For __italian speakers__, Piergiuliano Bossi's [screencasts on TDD](https://www.youtube.com/channel/UCKu3XCVh7pe06khn4N1uCiQ) are a good starting point: there are five basic lessons and a final video on emergent design.
 * Do the [Sales Kata](https://github.com/xpeppers/sales-taxes-problem) in TDD ```#onboarding```
 * Extra: Follow the [The World's Best Intro to TDD](http://online-training.jbrains.ca/p/wbitdd-01) by J. B. Rainsberger